shilp0428/Netflix-Movies-and-TV-Shows-Clustering/README.md

 -----------------------------------------------------

 📖 Dataset information:
-Show id: Unique ID for every Movie / Tv Show
+- Show id: Unique ID for every Movie / Tv Show

-type – Identifier - A Movie or TV Show
+- type – Identifier - A Movie or TV Show

-title – Title of the Movie / Tv Show
+– Title of the Movie / Tv Show

-director-director of the content
+- director-director of the content

-cast –Actors involved in the movie / show
+- cast –Actors involved in the movie / show

-country – Country where the movie / show was produced
+- country – Country where the movie / show was produced

-date added – Date it was added on Netflix
+- date added – Date it was added on Netflix

-release year – Actual Release year of the movie / show
+- release year – Actual Release year of the movie / show

-rating – TV Rating of the movie / show
+- rating – TV Rating of the movie / show

-duration – Total Duration - in minutes or number of seasons
+- duration – Total Duration - in minutes or number of seasons

-listed in – genre
+- listed in – genre

-description – The Summary description
+- description – The Summary description

 -----------------------------------------------------

 📖 Problem Statement:

-This dataset consists of TV shows and movies available on Netflix as of 2019.
+- This dataset consists of TV shows and movies available on Netflix as of 2019.

 The dataset is collected from Flexible which is a third-party Netflix search engine